ocean-next/NEMO_CONFIGS/CREG025_OPA-oa3-SAS_3.6_BREST/README.md

 *HEXAGON update:*

-There are 16 cores per node, and apparently "aprun" which replace "mpirun" on Cray machines doesn't like to mix different executables on the same node.
+There are 16 cores per node, and apparently ```aprun``` which replace ```mpirun``` on Cray machines doesn't like to mix different executables on the same node.
 So I use 1 node for opa.exe, 1 for sas.exe and a third one for xios_server.exe (only using 4 cores on this 3rd node though).
 The launch command looks like this:

     aprun -n 16 ./opa.exe : -n 16 ./sas.exe : -n 4 ./xios_server.exe